-The two primary purposes of these definitions are to set the printer up so that the job is printed properly and to ensure that the printer is left in a known state after completing a print job.
-Printer functions (also referred to as control sequences, escape sequences, or printer commands) give instructions to the printer.
-Print device definitions contain the necessary control sequences for such items as boldface type, underlining, and other printer controls.
+The major functions of these definitions is to ensure that the job is printed properly and that the printer is left in a known state after completing a print job.

+Printer functions (also referred to as control sequences, escape sequences or printer commands) give instructions to the printer.
+Print device definitions contain the necessary control sequences for such items as boldface type, underlining, rest, and other printer controls.